codingblocks/qit.cloud/test-plan.md

 ·  Are there any recommended testing techniques that should be used, if so why?

 ##Item Pass/Fail Criteria##
-What are the Completion criteria for this plan?
+What are the Completion criteria?
 This is a critical aspect of any test plan and should be appropriate to the level of the plan.
 The goal is to identify whether or not a test item has passed the test process.
 ·  At the Unit test level this could be items such as: